How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

 | (eos) | 0.01 |

-The 500 shade is by far the most likely.
-Not because 500 is the best shade for every context, but because it is the default example shade in documentation and tutorials.
-The combination bg-blue-500 is the single most probable background color token sequence in virtually every LLM trained on web development content.
++-------+-------------+The 500 shade wins, not because it is right for every context but because it is the default example shade in the docs.
+Chain the two distributions and bg-blue-500 is the single most probable background-color sequence in virtually every LLM trained on web code.
+The model is not choosing it.
+It is falling toward it.

 The Training Data Bias

-Let us quantify the bias.
-We analyzed a sample of publicly available web development training data and counted CSS pattern frequencies.
+Let us quantify the skew.
+We counted CSS pattern frequencies across a sample of publicly available web-development training data.
 The results are stark.

 Color Usage in Training Data